 What should I tell my health care provider before I take this medicine?

 They need to know if you have any of these conditions:

-an unusual or allergic reaction to amikacin or other antibiotics, sulfites, foods, dyes or preservatives
+an unusual or allergic reaction to propylene glycol, azelaic acid, other medicines, foods, dyes, or preservatives

 pregnant or trying to get pregnant

 What should I watch for while using this medicine?

 Contact your doctor or health care professional if your skin condition gets worse or does not get better in the first 4 weeks or if the medicine causes too much redness, dryness, or peeling of skin.
 It may take longer than 4 weeks before you see the full effect.

 Small amounts of water based cosmetics may be used while using this medicine.
 Apply cosmetics after this medicine has dried.

 Avoid eating or drinking foods or beverages that may make redness, flushing, and blushing worse.
 Examples include spicy foods, alcohol, hot coffee, or hot tea.